Sebastian-ehrig/BTC_investment_decision_indicator/README.md

 ## Current market stage

-The panel below tracks the **market stage since the breakout on 2024-05-29** and includes a **90-day inset** for recent detail.
+The panel below tracks the market stage since the last breakout in Nov 20224 and includes a 90-day inset for recent detail.
 Green/red shading indicate upward or downward trends.
-A **volume profile** on the right highlights high-volume (HVN) and low-volume (LVN) nodes; the **horizontal lines** mark support/resistance areas derived from those nodes.
+The volume profile on the right highlights high-volume and low-volume nodes; the horizontal lines mark support/resistance areas derived from those nodes.

 ![Current market stage](Figures/BTC-USD_2025-08-27_.png "BTC indicator – market stage since 2024-05-29")